Right to a binding deadline

 What should you do if the deadline is broken or postponed?

 If you are not given a time for your first appointment for medical investigations or treatment by the binding deadline, the treatment centre must contact Helfo.
-If you wish, they will help you find an alternative treatment offer elsewhere, within the statutory deadline.
+They will help you find an alternative treatment offer elsewhere, within the statutory deadline.

 You can also opt to receive the healthcare at the original treatment centre, even if this means that you receive the healthcare after the statutory deadline.
 Breaching the deadline does not necessarily mean that it is unjustifiable to let you wait beyond the statutory deadline.